angstwad/elemental/README.md

 ## Use

+**Be sure to edit the elemental/config/config.py file to settings that suit your environment.**  Primarily, be sure to change the `MONGO_SETTINGS['host']` setting in config.py.

 The Flask development server can be invoked from a Python environment that has installed the requirements in `requirements.txt`.

 ```